tytydraco/yessleep/out/Three_years_ago_I_was_a_research_student_working_on_a_remote_island_We_were_out_of_lab_rats_so_our_professor_used_us_instead.md

 Kaian, being the smartass of our group, was already sorting through our day’s work, as if we hadn’t just lost our subjects.
 The lab was pretty much our playground (The professor’s words, not mine) but there was a specific room which was out of bounds.
 Quincy called it the FAIL room, where all of his failed experiments were.
 Living or dead, or preserved in some weird solution, the exact reason I was convinced he was unhinged, was in that room.
 I didn’t realise it was unlocked, until a crashing sound sent me jumping up from my chair, my heart catapulting into my throat.

-Jem and Rissa looked up from their work, and I noticed Kaian’s seat was empty.
+Jem and Riss looked up from their work, and I noticed Kaian’s seat was empty.

-“That sounds ominous.”
+“That sounded ominous.”
 Jem shot me a look.
 “Did he…”

 “He didn’t.”
 I muttered, my gaze flicking to the other side of the room, where, to my surprise, the room which had always been out of bounds, was in fact open.
 Before I could hesitate or think of the consequences, I hurried to the door, coming to a grinding halt on the threshold.

 I was aware of my colleague’s shadow several feet away from me.
 I was aware of the petrified look of fright carved into his face, and his eyes, wide, like he was staring into oblivion.
 Like the darkness had already taken him.

 Instead of finding Kaian, I was seeing what I can only describe as several lumps piled on top of each other.
 When I got closer, forcing my feet into submission, those lumps bled into very human-like figures wrapped in see-through plastic.
-For a disorienting seconds, while my head spun around and around, a slithery paste crawling up my throat, I saw them as nothing but lumps of naked flesh bulging through plastic.
+For a disorienting second, while my head spun around and around, a slithery paste crawling up my throat, I saw them as nothing but lumps of naked flesh bulging through plastic.

 But then I was recognising faces, faces I knew--faces which had been mutilated, stained a startling scarlet like they had been dipped in the reddest paint available.
 I knew the first lump.
 Sara.
 She went home two weeks earlier due to illness.
 The following fleshy lump with its face ripped off, which I could no longer call human, was Thomas.
 He too went home for a family emergency and never came back.